In earlier societies, surely there were enough real matter or social needs to generate conflicts.

 Today, the human species seems less and less aware of this mimesis.
 Individuals want to be themselves.
 Yet mimesis is still everywhere.

-The desires of others Copy leads (to) the rivalry on the object and therefore conflict.
+The desires of others to copy leads (to) the rivalry on the object and therefore conflict.

-The scapegoat is a mechanism in companies to restrict it.
+The scapegoat is a mechanism for companies to restrict it.

 Therefore, mimesis is an essential component Girard to anthropological findings suggest.